Asperger’s & Autism in Children

 This is important, as these delays are the source of many of the reading and learning delays associated with autism.
-The opportunity exists to improve language, learning and reading efficiency, thereby making these skills less frustrating for autistic children and teenagers.
+The opportunity exists to improve language, learning and reading efficiency, thereby making these skills less frustrating for children and teenagers with autism.

 Understanding the Spectrum

 Autism is a “spectrum” disorder, a group of disorders with similar features but with symptoms varying from child to child — the “spectrum” refers to the variety and mix of symptoms, not the level of severity.
 Autism Spectrum Disorder includes:

 - Pervasive Developmental Disorder Not Otherwise Specified (PDD-NOS or atypical autism)

 Processing delays are so common in children with autism that they are being investigated as a biomarker.
 This means early detection of a processing delay may allow for advanced detection of autism.
 This may allow for an earlier start on therapies to address the learning disabilities common in children with autism.

 This new finding also opens up a new treatment path for autism.
 Processing is not hard-wired.
 It’s a cognitive skill that can be exercised and improved.

 How We Help Autism

 Autism and learning disabilities and the behaviors associated with autism have a lot in common with the challenges experienced by neurotypical children.
 Therefore, many mainstream programs that help students with reading and learning challenges can help children with autism with two important provisos.
 The software must be: